Mia-Rain/GrapheneOS-AlphaMagisk-Pixel4a/README.md

   - `tomlkit` (Python dependency)
   - `pydantic` (Python dependency)

-## Working
+## Patch

-This repository acts as a server.

-1. [Release.yml](.github/workflows/release.yml) checks if a build already exists.
-If only the `rootless` flavor exists and the user opts for the `magisk` flavor, it builds it, and vice versa.
-If both flavors exist for a specific version and device, it skips the build.
-2. The workflow calls the build script, which downloads all the [requirements](#requirements) and patches the OTA by adding your signing key and installing the additional packages mentioned in the [features section](#features).
-3. The patched OTA is released and available in the [releases section](https://github.com/pixincreate/PixeneOS/releases).
+The patched OTA is released and available in the [releases section](https://github.com/Mia-Rain/GrapheneOS-AlphaMagisk-Pixel4a/releases).
-4. The server branch is updated based on the selected flavor (`rootless` is the default).

 ## Usage

 ### Getting Started

-Reading the [AVBRoot docs](https://github.com/chenxiaolong/AVBRoot) is essential before proceeding with PixeneOS.
+Reading the [AVBRoot docs](https://github.com/chenxiaolong/AVBRoot) is essential before proceeding with GrapheneOS-AlphaMagisk-Pixel4a.

 1. Ensure the device has an unpatched version of GrapheneOS installed.
-The version must match the one from PixeneOS.
-It is important to make sure that the version installed matches the version on PixeneOS
+The version must match the one from GrapheneOS-AlphaMagisk-Pixel4a.
+It is important to make sure that the version installed matches the version on GrapheneOS-AlphaMagisk-Pixel4a
 2. Start with a version before the latest to ensure OTA functionality.

 > [!IMPORTANT] > `Factory image` and `OTA image` are different.
 AVBRoot is meant to deal with **OTA images**.
-So does PixeneOS.
+So does GrapheneOS-AlphaMagisk-Pixel4a.

 ### Detailed Instructions